-Like art?
+Have an aspiring artist?
 Get some quick facts about the life of Georgia O'Keefe.
 Interested in learning what it's like to be a Nobel Prize winning genius?
 Meet Steven Chu.
-Check out the links below for more brief introductions to more than 500 notable leaders, athletes, writers, and trailblazers.
+Check out the links below for more brief introductions to notable leaders, athletes, writers, and trailblazers.

 Elizabeth Cochran, better known by her pen-name, Nelly Bly, was a pioneer of investigative journalism.